ansible-collections/netapp.ontap/README.md

 ### New Modules

 ### New Options
+- na_ontap_igroup_initiator: `force_remove` to forcibly remove initiators from an igroup that is currently mapped to a LUN.

 ### Bug Fixes
 - na_ontap_snapshot_policy: Fixed KeyError: 'prefix' bug when prefix parameter isn't supplied.